gitworkflows/devpod/memory-bank/components/devpod-cli.md

 ## Integration Points

-The Gitpod CLI integrates with:
+The Devpod CLI integrates with:
 1. **Supervisor**: Communicates with the workspace supervisor for most operations
 2. **Git**: Provides credential helper for Git authentication
 3. **IDE**: Opens files and previews in the IDE